If you have kids or not, creating Easter traditions with your family means you can plan so you don’t go overboard with Easter expenses.

 Poof, your chocolate eggs will be gone, and you’ll have some sugar-jacked creatures roaming around your neighbourhood.
 Ha!

 Easter Family Photo Ideas

-Any time I’m in doubt looking for photo ideas I jump on Pinterest which is where ideas are brought to life, especially if you are creative and artistic.
+Whenever I’m in doubt looking for photo ideas, I jump on Pinterest, where ideas are brought to life, especially if you are creative and artistic.

 I always make a carrot cake done up as a bunny cake using two round cakes for my daughter’s birthday every year as it is April 1, so it’s always around Easter.
 The year she was born April 1 was also Good Friday.– Christine W.